d5/tengo/docs/objects.md

 #### Callable Objects

 If the type is Callable, its values can be invoked as if they were functions.
-Two functions need to be implemented for Callable objects.
+Two functions need to be implemented for Callable tengo.

 ```golang
 CanCall() bool